-COMMONWEALTH OF MASSACHUSETTS LAND COURT DEPARTMENT OF THE TRIAL COURT 19 SM 00302 claiming to have an interest in a Mortgage covering real property in Randelph. numbered 24A and the state of the state of

-If you now are, or recently have been, in the active military service of the United States of America, then you may be entitled to the benefits of the Servicemembers Civil Relief Act.
-If you object to a foreclosure of the above-members property on that bears, sher you or your etterney must file a written appearance and answer in this court at Three Pemberten Square, Beston, MA 62185 on or before January 64, 2628 or you may lose the opportunity to childenge the foreclosure on the ground of morcompliance with the Act.
+COMMONWEALTH OF MASSACHUSETTS LAND COURT DEPARTMENT OF THE TRIAL COURT 19 SM 00302 claiming to have an interest in a Mortgage covering real property in Randelph. numbered 24A and the state of the state of ore recovered to the control of the written appearance and answer in this court at Three Pemberten Square, Beston, MA 62185 on or before January 64, 2628 or you may lose the opportunity to children the foreclosure on the ground of morcompliance with the Act.